The Basics of Remote Form I-9

 You should request a quote as soon as you have offered and the employee has accepted the position.
 The employee can complete Section 1 as soon as she accepts the position, even if days before the meeting with our provider to complete Section 2.

-Also, the dates on the form relate to the date that the sections are completed; not when the form reaches your hands.
+Also, form deadlines relate to the date that the sections are completed; not when the form reaches your hands.

 E-Verify: An employee must be submitted for verification by the end of the third day after the first day of work for pay.
 If you participate in E-Verify, request “Digital Download”, which is the fastest form return option.